 Previous GeneCards Identifiers for IGF2R Gene

-This gene encodes a receptor for both insulin-like growth factor 2 and mannose 6-phosphate, although the binding sites for either are located on different segments of the receptor.
-This receptor functions in the intracellular trafficking of lysosomal enzymes, the activation of transforming growth factor beta, and the degradation of insulin-like growth factor 2.
-While the related mouse gene shows exclusive expression from the maternal allele, imprinting of the human gene appears to be polymorphic, with only a minority of individuals showing expression from the maternal allele. [provided by RefSeq, Apr 2013]
+This gene encodes a receptor for both insulin-like growth factor 2 and mannose 6-phosphate.
+The binding sites for each ligand are located on different segments of the protein.
+This receptor has various functions, including in the intracellular trafficking of lysosomal enzymes, the activation of transforming growth factor beta, and the degradation of insulin-like growth factor 2.
+Mutation or loss of heterozygosity of this gene has been association with risk of hepatocellular carcinoma.
+The orthologous mouse gene is imprinted and shows exclusive expression from the maternal allele; however, imprinting of the human gene may be polymorphic, as only a minority of individuals showed biased expression from the maternal allele (PMID:8267611). [provided by RefSeq, Nov 2015]

 GeneCards Summary for IGF2R Gene

-IGF2R (Insulin-Like Growth Factor 2 Receptor) is a Protein Coding gene.
-Diseases associated with IGF2R include hepatocellular carcinoma and simpson-golabi-behmel syndrome.
-Among its related pathways are ERK Signaling and GPCR Pathway.
-GO annotations related to this gene include identical protein binding and transporter activity.
+IGF2R (Insulin Like Growth Factor 2 Receptor) is a Protein Coding gene.
+Diseases associated with IGF2R include hepatocellular carcinoma and mucolipidosis ii alpha/beta.
+Among its related pathways are Lysosome and Apoptotic Pathways in Synovial Fibroblasts.
+GO annotations related to this gene include G-protein coupled receptor activity and enzyme binding.